ZacSweers/FieldSpottr/release/RELEASING.md

      - Create a new release
      - Type in the semver version
      - Add the build
-     - Add "What's new in this version" from release_notes.txt.
+     - Add "What's new in this version" from `release_notes.txt`.
      - Click "Save"
      - Click "Add for Review"
      - Click "Submit for Review" in the draft panel
    - Play Store
      - Click "View Change" in the "publishing overview" banner that appears near the top
      - Go to the uploaded version
+     - Add release notes to the bottom panel from `release_notes.txt`.